RandstormBTC/randstorm/README.md

 This means that the Private Key is generated using rng_seed_time() as the only source of entropy.
 If the address was generated on December 24, 0201, 2:44:56 AM, then using the [Unix epoch time](https://www.epochconverter.com/) we can see that the seed = 55793394904000.
 This is the Unix epoch time in milliseconds.
 Then using SecureRandom() with the seed to generate the address, we can retrieve the private key.

-## Seed Generation
+## Vulernable Wallets

+THis vulnerability is only for wallets that were created using [BitcoinJS-lib v0.1.3](https://cdnjs.cloudflare.com/ajax/libs/bitcoinjs-lib/0.1.3/bitcoinjs-min.js) in the 2011-2015 timeframe.
 Since we can't determine when the address was generated, we can examine when the first transaction took place using the blockchain, using an API call from a website such as blockcypher.com:

 ```bash
 Address: 1NUhcfvRthmvrHf1PAJKe5uEzBGK44ASBD